prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

 ## Dataset

-The dataset can downloaded from [here](https://archive.ics.uci.edu/ml/datasets/Air+Quality).
+The dataset can be downloaded from [here](https://archive.ics.uci.edu/ml/datasets/Air+Quality).

 ## EDA and Feature Engineering